ibm-cloud-docs/Cloudant/guides/pagination-bookmarks.md

 ### Option 2 - The \u0000 trick
 {: #option-2-the-u0000-trick}

-If we are determined to only fetch `n` documents each time, then we need to calculate a value of `startkey`, which means "the next id after the last _id in the result set".
-For example, if the last document in our first page of results is "frog", what should the `startkey` of the next call to `_all_docs` be?
-It can't be "frog", otherwise we'd get the same document id again.
-It turns out that you can append `\u0000` to the end of a key string to indicate the "next key" (`\u0000` is a Unicode null character which becomes `%00` when encoded into a URL).
+If we are determined to fetch only `n` documents each time, then we need to calculate a value of `startkey`, which means "the next ID after the last _id in the result set".
+For example, if the last document in our first page of results is "frog", what must the `startkey` of the next call to `_all_docs` be?
+It can't be "frog", otherwise we'd get the same document ID again.
+It turns out that you can append `\u0000` to the end of a key string to indicate the "next key" (`\u0000` is a Unicode null character, which becomes `%00` when encoded into a URL).

 ```http
 # first request